The GFF’s Catalytic Role

 The GFF Catalytic Role provides details on the GFF support for Cote d'Ivoire’s Reproductive, Maternal, Neonatal, Child, and Adolescent Health and Nutrition (RMNCAH-N) agenda.
 Details on past and ongoing work are provided along with plans for future support.
 The GFF Catalytic Role focuses on support provided in the areas of the Investment Case (IC), Health Financing and systems reforms, the country platform, partner alignment, and data use for decision-making.

-- Development of a costed and prioritized investment case: The investment case (IC) for Cote d’Ivoire has helped mobilize and align development partners around health financing priorities, which include increasing public spending on primary health care through decentralization, strengthening collaboration with the private sector, scaling up strategic purchasing to move more resources to the frontlines, and linking the universal health insurance scheme with evidence-based tools to track progress.
+- Development of a costed and prioritized investment case: The investment case (IC) for Cote d’Ivoire has helped mobilize and align development partners around health financing priorities, which include increasing public spending on primary health care through decentralization, strengthening integration of private and public health sector, scaling up strategic purchasing to move more resources to the frontlines, and linking the universal health insurance scheme with evidence-based tools to track progress.

-- Prioritizing and implementing health financing and system reforms: The strategic purchasing mechanism provides a framework for the implementation of the universal health insurance.
-The IC aims to enhance equity and quality of services purchased through insurance and the effectiveness of the targeted free healthcare system.
-The government plans to integrate and scale up strategic purchasing and performance-based financing at the national level to both public health care providers and the private sector health care providers (40 percent of health service, mainly in urban areas and economic centers).
+- Prioritizing and implementing health financing and system reforms: The IC prioritizes to enhance equity and quality of services purchased through insurance and the effectiveness of the targeted free healthcare system.
+The government is well on its way to a nation-wide scale up strategic purchasing and performance-based financing of the public health care providers.
+Increased efforts to align the private sector health care providers with GFF support is underway.

 - Strengthening the country platform and convening financial and technical partners at country level: In 2019, the government established the National Platform for the Coordination of Health Financing.
 Involving a broad range of partners, the platform supports implementation of health financing reforms and ensures adequate and sustainable funding of the health sector when development partners transition out of the country.
 For better alignment on priorities, the GFF provided human resources to lead the development partners’ technical working group on health financing, and ensured technical assistance to the private sector and civil society.

-- Improving data for decision making: With good quality data available in the country, GFF efforts have focused on alignment of methods to track primary health care financing and the implementation of a results framework to monitor the IC priorities.
+- Improving data for decision making: Cote d’Ivoire has quality data available, so GFF efforts so far have focused on alignment of methods to track primary health care financing and the monitoring of the IC priorities.
+Additional efforts to include private health sector data is underway.
+Cote d’Ivoire also benefit from support of the Countdown2030.

 Core RMNCAH-N Impact Indicators